clerk/clerk-sdk-node/README.md

 #### getSession(sessionId)

-Retrieves a single session by its id:
+Retrieves a single session by its id, if the id is valid.
+Throws an error otherwise.

 ```ts
 const session = await clerk.sessions.getSession(sessionId);